Skip to Content

 Mary Mulvey

-Mary Mulvey is a global leader and recognised expert in sustainability in tourism.
+Mary Mulvey is a climate reality leader and recognised expert in sustainability in tourism.
 She was CEO of Greenbox, Ireland’s first cross-border ecotourism destination company, during which time she partnered with Fáilte Ireland to develop Ireland’s first ecotourism handbook.
 She was involved in the development of the first CSR (Corporate Social Responsibility) policy for Tourism Ireland.
 In 2009, she founded Ecotourism Ireland, which trained and certified tourism SMEs.
 In 2012, its criteria were recognised by the Global Sustainable Tourism Council (GSTC); and Mary served as a volunteer representative for Ireland with the GSTC for many years.
 In 2019, Mary partnered with EarthCheck and made recommendations on policy and the guiding principles of sustainable tourism for Ireland, for the Department of Transport, Tourism and Sport.
 In 2020, she worked with a team for Anna Pollock’s Conscious Travel, on a project about regenerative tourism product development.
 She has worked with the English Tourist Board and Bord Fáilte, as well as with the Irish Peatland Conservation Council, the Royal Hospital Kilmainham and Irish Museum for Modern Art, as well as Cashel Heritage Trust.
 She has also worked with the Heritage Council / Irish Uplands Forum on projects about uplands and bogs.
-She is an experienced board member and has served as Chair of the Heritage Towns of Ireland and Leave No Trace.
+She is an experienced board member and has served as Chair of the Heritage Towns of Ireland and Leave No Trace and is currently Chair of the Community Wetlands Forum.

 Kathryn Thomson

 Kathryn Thomson has been Chief Executive of National Museums NI since March 2016.
 Immediately prior to that, Kathryn spent 11 years as the Chief Operating Officer at Tourism NI.
 Kathryn holds a B.Com.
 (Hons) degree in Business Studies from the University of Edinburgh, completed her accountancy training at PwC and has a professional qualification as a chartered accountant with the Chartered Institute of Public Finance and Accountancy (CIPFA).
-In addition, Kathryn holds a public appointment as a Director of the Strategic Investment Board and is Chair of Visit Belfast.
-She is also a director and trustee on the board of three charities: Grand Opera House Belfast, Culture Perth and Kinross and Open House Festival.
+In addition, Kathryn holds a public appointment as a Director of the Strategic Investment Board.
+She is Chair of the Strand Arts Centre and is also a director and trustee on the board of Grand Opera House Belfast and Culture Perth and Kinross.